-Internal Audit is independent from the business and is directly responsible to the Chairman of the Audit Committee, with a day-to-day administrative reporting line to the Group Chief Executive Officer of the AmTrust European Group of entities.
+Internal Audit is independent from the business and is directly responsible to the Chairman of the Audit Committee, with a day-to-day administrative reporting line to the Group Chief Audit Executive of the AmTrust Group.
 Internal Audit have free and unrestricted access to the Chairman of the Board, the Chairman of the Audit Committee and the Chief Executive Officer.